geopandas/pyogrio/docs/source/introduction.md

 available in your installation, but you may encounter errors.

 Note: different drivers have different tolerance for mixed geometry types, e.g., MultiPolygon and Polygon in the same dataset.
-You will get exceptions if you attempt to write mixed geometries to a driver that does not support them.
+You will get exceptions or warnings if you attempt to write mixed geometries to a driver that does not support them.

 ## List available layers